MicrosoftDocs/entra-docs/docs/identity/authentication/howto-mfa-mfasettings.md

 ## Report suspicious activity

-**Report suspicious activity**, the updated **MFA Fraud Alert** feature, is now available.
+**Report suspicious activity** replaces these legacy features: Block/unblock users, Fraud alert, and Notifications.

 When an unknown and suspicious MFA prompt is received, users can report the fraud attempt by using Microsoft Authenticator or through their phone.
 These alerts are integrated with [Identity Protection](~/id-protection/overview-identity-protection.md) for more comprehensive coverage and capability.

 Users who report an MFA prompt as suspicious are set to **High User Risk**.
 Administrators can use risk-based policies to limit access for these users, or enable self-service password reset (SSPR) for users to remediate problems on their own.

 If you previously used the **Fraud Alert** automatic blocking feature and don't have a Microsoft Entra ID P2 license for risk-based policies, you can use risk detection events to identify and disable impacted users and automatically prevent their sign-in.
 For more information about using risk-based policies, see [Risk-based access policies](~/id-protection/concept-identity-protection-policies.md).

 To enable **Report suspicious activity** from the Authentication methods **Settings**: